ibexa/documentation-developer/docs/update_and_migration/from_4.2/update_from_4.2.md

 ### Clean-up taxonomy database

-Run the following command for each of your taxonomy, to be sure you don't have [Content items orphaned during deletions of subtrees](taxonomy.md#remove-orphaned-content-items):
+Run the following command for each of your taxonomies to ensure that there are no [Content items orphaned during deletion of subtrees](taxonomy.md#remove-orphaned-content-items):

 `php bin/console ibexa:taxonomy:remove-orphaned-content <taxonomy> --force`

 For example: